+CHANGE ORDERS:

-CHANGE ORDERS: Change Orders must be approved prior to work starting, however, if an emergency situation arises, the Resident Engineer can obtain approval for the work either by fax or email. ☐ Important to submit information requested by the Resident Engineer in a timely manner.
+- Change Orders must be approved prior to work starting, however, if an emergency situation arises, the Resident Engineer can obtain approval for the work either by fax or email. - Important to submit information requested by the Resident Engineer in a timely manner.
 All supplemental items need to have a detailed price breakdown and justification.

-Notes: DDO IECVE DI ANG AND DDODOGAI PROJECT PLANS AND PROPOSAL: General Project Specific Notes Special Notes applicable to the project CAP notes Questions concerning plans Discussion of future project meetings (Pre-Pave, Pre-pour, Pre-blast, Pre-electrical and any other Meetings that the Resident may require) Following this checklist, attach an outline of project specific topics to be discussed at this meeting including those in the project plans and proposal.
-Notes: Notes.
-ELECTRICAL PROJECT COMPONENTS: If this project involves significant electrical components, consult the district Traffic Engineer to determine if Central Office Traffic Department of the electrical subcontractor to attend.
+PROJECT PLANS AND PROPOSAL:

+General Project Specific Notes Special Notes applicable to the project CAP notes Questions concerning plans Discussion of future project meetings (Pre-Pave, Pre-pour, Pre-blast, Pre- electrical and any other Meetings that the Resident may require) Following this checklist, attach an outline of project specific topics to be discussed at this meeting including those in the project plans and proposal.
+Notes: ELECTRICAL PROJECT COMPONENTS: If this project involves significant electrical components, consult the district Traffic Engineer to determine if Central Office Traffic Operations should attend this conference.
+In any case, the Contractor is urged to invite the electrical subcontractor to attend.
 Is a pre-electrical meeting needed onsite?
-Yes No Shop drawings should be sent directly to Central Office Traffic Operations.
-Responses to the contractor regarding these drawings should be copied to the project engineer.
+If this meeting is needed, Central Office Traffic Operations should be invited.
+Shop drawings should be sent directly to Central Office Traffic Operations.
 Field questions should be directed through the project engineer.
 In no case shall the electrical subcontractor make field adjustments without requesting permission from the project engineer; who will in turn notify Central Office Traffic Operations of any changes.
-Request the electrical final inspection from Traffic Operations When the electrical final inspection is needed, the contractor shall request this inspection by contacting Central Office Traffic Contractions and contribute our expression as to the project engineer and Central Office Construction District Livings
+Deguest the electrical final inspection from Traffic Operations

+Request the electrical final inspection from Traffic Operations Operations and copying correspondence to the project engineer and Central Office Construction District Liaison.

-TC 63-64 06/2009 No otes: - 11 \mathbf{W} AGE REQUIREMENTS: Send Certified Personnel Payrolls to: Kentucky Transportation Cabinet Division of Construction Procurement 200 Mero Street Frankfort, KY 40622 ATTN: Certified Payrolls Enclosed S Submit a copy of the Certified Personnel Payrolls to the Resident Engineer end and submit these payrolls weekly.
-EI EO WAGE REQUIREMENTS: Required Contract Provisions for Federal-Aid Construction Contracts are included in the Project Proposal.
+IN (otes: w AGE REQUIREMENTS: Send Certified Personnel Payrolls to: Kentucky Transportation Cabinet Division of Construction Procurement 200 Mero Street Frankfort, KY 40622 ATTN: Certified Payrolls Enclosed 2 Submit a copy of the Certified Personnel Payrolls to the Resident Engineer Send and submit these payrolls weekly.
+E EO WAGE REQUIREMENTS: Required Contract Provisions for Federal-Aid Construction Contracts are included in the Project Proposal.
 It is the contractors' responsibility to develop and maintain acceptable Affirmative Action plans designed to eliminate discrimination based on race, color, religion, sex, or national origin.
-Documentation shall be kept in contractors' office.
-Ch ecklist: 1.
+Documentation shall be kept in contractors' office. - necklist: 1.
 Projects covered by federal regulations: Yes No 2.
-Minority goals established:% for this project.
-3. Female goals established:% statewide and should be applied the same on this project by the contractor.
+3. Minority goals established:% for this project.
+Female goals established:% statewide and should be applied the same on this project by the contractor.
 4. Form PR 1391 submission: Form PR 1391 is an annual report for work performed in July of each year.
 This report must be submitted for your last work period worked in July.
 5. OFCCP subcontractor notification: The contractor shall provide written notification to the Director of the Office of Federal Contract Compliance Programs within ten (10) working days of award of any construction subcontract in excess of \$10,000.00 at any tier for construction work under the contract resulting from this solicitation.
 The notification shall list the name, address and telephone number of the subcontractor; employer identification number of the subcontractor; estimated dollar amount of the subcontract; estimated starting and completion dates of the subcontract; and the geographical area in which the subcontract is performed.
-The notification shall be mailed to: Regional Director Office of Federal Contract Compliance Programs 61 Forsyth Street, SW, Suite 7B75
+The notification shall be mailed to:

+Regional Director Office of Federal Contract Compliance Programs 61 Forsyth Street, SW, Suite 7B75